Spend Down Frequently Asked Questions

 Family Support Division staff will put your coverage for that month in the system.
 Coverage will start the day you reach your spend down amount.
 You will be responsible to pay this amount to the providers that gave you the services.
 For the day you reach your spend down amount, MO HealthNet will only pay for services over your spend down amount.
+You can submit bills or incurred expenses and pay the remainder of your spend down amount to MHD Premium Collections, coverage will start the day you reach spend down with bills/expenses.
 Bills cannot be used to meet your spend down if you chose to have the payment taken from your bank account each month through automatic withdrawal.

 - Do I have to pay or reach my spend down every month?